martingrondein/toolbox/README.md

 + [HTML5 Boilerplate](https://html5boilerplate.com): HTML5 Boilerplate helps you build fast, robust, and adaptable web apps or sites.
 Kick-start your project with the combined knowledge and effort of 100s of developers, all in one little package.
 Comes with jQuery, Modernizr, Normalize.css.
 + [HEAD](https://github.com/joshbuchea/HEAD): A list of everything that *could* go in the <head> of your document

+### Other Templates
++ [Start Bootstrap](https://github.com/BlackrockDigital/startbootstrap): A library of free and open source Bootstrap themes and templates

 ### UI / UX Libraries